epfl-ada/ada-2021-project-therealabracadabra/README.md

 •	**Racism**: "White", "Black", "Black lives matter", "All lives matter", "discrimination","Segregation","George Floyd","Slaver","White supremacy","Klu Klux Klan","KKK","Gunshot","Trials","Police","Death sentence"

-• **chloroquine”**
+• **covid”**: "covid", "corona", "pandem", "vaccine", "chloroquine", "virus".

 ## Sentiment analysis
-A general sentiment analysis has been made for both newspapers on all years.
+A general sentiment analysis has been made for both newspapers for each year.
 An emotion analysis has also been made for each subject described above.
-BLABLA

 ## Verification
 At the end, the “parameters” which significantly allow to make the difference between the two journals are applied on a third newspaper.
 We have chosen the Washington post which has a ["lean left bias"] (https://www.allsides.com/news-source/washington-post-media-bias) as NY times.

 # Proposed timeline and organization within the team
 Timeline:
 • 29/11 - 5/12: Build all files that will be used for the analysis.
 • 26/12 - 12/12: Apply the methods given below and calculate the tests of probabilities.
 • 12/12 - 17/12: Plot the graphs and apply the relevant methods on a 3rd newspaper.

 Organization: